iDevRM/Channel-Chat/README.md

 # Slacker-Clone
-A slacker clone for my capstone project
+A slack clone for my capstone project

 This comes with the chat api server to run locally.